 - Greens are nitrogen rich, green, moist materials such as kitchen scraps, young weeds, and grass clippings.
 Your "green" sources will act as the activator in your pile.
 See the table below for examples.

-- Water your pile until it is moist but not wet, or the consistency of a wrung-out sponge.
+- Water your pile until it is moist but not soggy, or the dampness of a wrung-out sponge.
+All the creatures in your pile need water to stay alive and do their work.

 Do Compost